simon-weber/gmusicapi/README.md

 For those looking to use the api, documentation is hosted at Read the Docs: [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).

 For those looking to port or contribute, check out the code overview on the wiki: [wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview).
+There's also a section on porting below.

 For bugs reports, feature requests, and contributions, go ahead and [open an issue](https://github.com/simon-weber/Unofficial-Google-Music-API/issues/new).